Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Competitive MCAT score (no more than three years old)

-Admissions Statistics: The most recent incoming class at LMU-DCOM had an average science GPA of 3.4 and an average MCAT score of 501.
-Their acceptance rate is approximately 9%.
+Admissions Statistics: The most recent incoming class at LMU-DCOM had a median science GPA of 3.58 and a median MCAT score of 498.7.
+The acceptance rate is 9%.

 15. Marian University College of Osteopathic Medicine (MU-COM)